Altadena before the fire

 Ian moved to Altadena just 4 years ago into a rental home on Marigold and Santa Anita, but loved it more than any other place that he’s lived and hoped to stay there forever.
 Since the fire destroyed his home and entire neighborhood, he’s missed the mountains and diverse community that he was lucky to be a part of.

 As a documentary filmmaker, he’s picked up his camera to process the loss and try to save the memories and stories of his neighbors who came to Altadena long before him, and made it into such a special place.
+He’s assembled a team of talented documentary filmmakers and together they have been interviewing and following the lives of several residents since the fire.

 While Ian is a documentary filmmaker by trade, he’s also a community organizer and mutual aid activist, living in LA County for the past 20 years.
 He has focused much of his filmmaking around education, homelessness, and social activism.
 His first feature documentary, Reversing the Mississippi (broadcast on PBS), illustrated the work of an urban farming school in the Lower Ninth Ward of New Orleans in the wake of Hurricane Katrina and he has since explored issues around the evolution of public spaces and progression of communities.
 He aims for this new project to serve as a historical record while also sharing the personal stories of folks who make Altadena irreplaceable today, and tomorrow.